carlotarzua/interior-point-sparse-recovery/README.md

 ### Reproducible problem instance

-The measurement matrix construction, sparse-vector locations, and sparse-vector values are deterministic.
+The measurement-matrix construction, sparse-vector locations, and sparse-vector values are deterministic.

 ### Explicit numerical evaluation

-Support recovery and value accuracy are measured separately rather than relying only on visual inspection of the output.
+Support recovery and value accuracy are measured separately rather than relying only on visual inspection.

 ### Numerical regularization